 Please pick up your child directly from the Art Room, where we will hold all meetings.
 If the number of enrolled students exceeds the room’s capacity, we will split the club into multiple groups and improvise as has been done in the past.

 There will be a $10.00 per child club fee (payable to: All Saints Catholic School), which will be used to purchase awards.
-Please return the signed Chess Club Permission Form 2012 along with the club fees to the school office with attention to: “Chess Club: Kim Ulrich”.
+Please return the signed permission form (see link below) along with the club fees to the school office with attention to: “Chess Club: Kim Ulrich”.
 Mrs. Ulrich has graciously volunteered to help with our bookkeeping.
-Thank you!

 Snack: Please have your child bring a snack and drink to enjoy during each meeting.

 Points for Parents: You can earn 3 points per volunteer hour if you help the club.

 The club needs volunteer parents to assist with meeting and greeting the students, supervising games/activities, and helping out where needed.
 We need one to two parents per session to help maintain order, via the ground rules (see below).
 Please let me know if you are willing to help.

 The goal for the year will be to increase all students’ understanding and enjoyment of the game of chess.

 For the beginners, we will focus on learning the rules of the game.
 For the more advanced players, we will study basic tactical principles and checkmating themes.
 We will try to encourage a healthy attitude of competitiveness both by encouraging the students to play against and learn from one another and by encouraging the students to participate in local chess competitions.

 - Be responsible for cleaning your space after eating snacks